evmos/awesome/README.md

 ## Contributing

-Please read the [Contributing guide](./CONTRIBUTING.md) to add your project or any other projects to the list.
+Please read the [Contributing guide](./CONTRIBUTING.md) to add your project or any other projects to the list. **Please make sure to add your project in alphabetical order within it's given section!**

 ## Contents